Maanav-G/pattern-research-takehome/README.md

 ## Overview

+To run the application, the user needs to spin up the backend python server, as well as the react frontend.

 - `./server`: Contains the Python backend - Instructions can be found in the sub-directory
 - `./frontend`: Contains the React frontedn - Instructions can be found in the sub-directory